lbertge/lbertge.github.io/docs/_posts/2019/transfer-learning.md

 ---
-title: Transfer Learning on Atari Games
+title: Transfer Learning Project Log
 date: June 06, 2019
 layout: Post
 tags: [rl]
 ---

-This is a project log I'm working on.
+This is a log for a project I'm working on.

 ## What is a trajectory?
 From [here](https://spinningup.openai.com/en/latest/spinningup/rl_intro.html?highlight=trajectory), we can define a trajectory as